Lance's Right: Origin of the name

 The other name, HTs, is an abbreviation for Hollow Trees, because of a hollow tree that was on the point but has since washed away.

-Many charter boat operators consider the name disrespectful to the history of the wave and how it came to be renowned.

 Specifics of the break

 The break at Lance's Right is a deceptively shallow reef, with an inside section known as the "surgeon's table", for the common injuries that happen to surfers who get stuck and cut on the flat section of the reef.
 The end section is known as The Cage, where many photographers sit in boats and take photos of the surfers.

 Competitions

 In April 2016, the Rip Curl Mentawai Pro was held as a World Surf League (WSL) and Asian Surfing Championship (ASC) event at Lance's Right.
 Australian Chris Zaffis won the title, beating Indonesian surfer Dede Suryana in the final round.

+The event had also been previously won in 2013 by Sumbawa local and professional surfer, Oney Anwar.